diriano/labbces/content/infra/index.md

 - {{% staticref "uploads/BioinfoClusterCENAUSP.pdf" %}}Bioinformatics Cluster @ CENA/USP{{% /staticref %}}

+Once you have been granted access to the cluster and have completed the training, you can submit your jobs using the SGE commands.
+You jobs will be automatically scheduled and executed by the cluster.
+[Here](qstatCluster.html) you can see the current load of the cluster.

 Additionally, we have an application server with the following components: